apihub/apihub/docs/api/manage_services.rst

   Date: Tue, 23 Dec 2014 17:31:09 GMT
   Content-Length: 63

-  {"status_code":403,"message":"You do not belong to this team!"}
+  {"error":"access_denied","error_description":"You do not belong to this team!"}